F1PFC/TTN_GPS_Tracker/Readme.md

 <br><br>
 <img src="/Pictures/38.jpg" width="650"/>
 <br><br>

+If you don't see the trackers location on the map drop down the Cayenne LPP box just below 'Add new' button at the top left of the screen and select GPS from the list under Cayenne LPP.

 To simulate the effect of a moving balloon tracker I programmed the tracker, still in my workshop, to send a test series of location packets, see below;